First-Year Global Programs: Information for Families

-We appreciate your interest in the Tufts 1+4 Bridge-Year Service Learning Program.
-This is a unique opportunity for your son or daughter to have an impact while learning and developing important skills.
-We view it as a transformational experience that will benefit both the students and the people and places they serve, and have ripple effects on the Bridge-Year Fellows when they begin their studies at Tufts following their year of service.
+We appreciate your interest in the Tufts First-Year Global Programs.
+These are two unique opportunities for your child—or the Tufts student in your life—to have substantive social impact while developing academically and growing as a person.
+We view them as transformative experiences that will benefit both the students and the people and communities they call home, and have ripple effects on participants when they return to campus.

-We also recognize that, for many parents and students, it may be difficult to weigh all of the varying factors and decide if the program is a good fit.
-We offer the following information in the hope of informing you and your child's conversations and reflections about participating in Tufts 1+4.
+We also recognize that, for many parents and students, it may be difficult to weigh all of the varying factors and decide if either program—and which one—is a good fit.
+We offer the following information in the hope of informing you and your child's conversations and reflections about participating in at Tufts First-Year Global Program.

 "The change in my daughter is incredible.
 I thought she was mature and independent before, but I am so impressed by the confidence and wisdom she acquired.
 Learning a new language, adapting to a different culture, and assimilating into a new family helped her grow so much as a person.
 She has a deeper commitment to doing good in the world.
 She is so equipped to begin her freshman year, and she has some close friends who will also be on campus.
 I'm incredibly proud of her, and grateful she had this opportunity."

 "My son has grown exponentially in mind, body, and spirit.
-His has a solid sence of self with a hightened awareness and appreciation of his surroundings.
-His determination has blossomed giving him the confidence needed to thrive and excel.
+His has a solid sense of self with a heightened awareness and appreciation of his surroundings.
+His determination has blossomed, giving him the confidence needed to thrive and excel.
 I know my son has had an experience of a lifetime that he will forever cherish and never forget.
 I couldn't be more pleased with this program or more proud of my son."

-"I notice that (our daugher) is very very excited to be a part of Tufts University.
+"I notice that our daughter is very, very excited to be a part of Tufts University.
 I feel that she is ready to go to college and understands what an excellent education can give her.
 She has a more broad sense of the world around her.
 She is more understanding of differences.
 She is more understanding of herself.
-I am thrilled the the bridge year program has crossed her path.
+I am thrilled the bridge year program has crossed her path.
 I think it has made a huge impact on her for her future."

 "Our son returned with an expanded perspective on life.
 He sees a broader horizon, one that incorporates his service, education and his overall life journey.
 Additionally, he has cultivated a deeper sense of gratitude for the opportunities he has."

 "Take advantage of this wonderful opportunity!
-It's tough at first but getting through it takes your child to a state of confidence and appreciation and wisdom about the world.
-The cultural training Tufts provided was irreplaceable, and gave the students reflection skills and openness that will carry with them the rest of their lives."
+It's tough at first but getting through it takes your child to a state of confidence, and appreciation, and wisdom about the world.
+The cultural training Tufts provided was irreplaceable, and gave the students reflection skills and openness they will carry with them the rest of their lives."

 "Don't think twice!
 You can give your child a once-in-a-lifetime chance to take time, to mature, to pause and reflect, and to expand their understanding of the world.
 College will still be there when they get back, but your child will be a much better version of themselves."